 Creating Web Links

 Links are an essential part of any webpage, providing navigation within the site and connecting users to resources.
-Poorly structured or unclear links can create barriers to accessibility and usability.
+Poorly structured or unclear links can create barriers to access and poor usability for people using assistive technology.
 The following guidelines will help you create clear, informative, and accessible links.

 Use meaningful text